nshiab/simple-data-analysis/README.md

 ## Core principles

 Under the hood, simple-data-analysis is mainly based on [D3 modules](https://github.com/d3/d3), [Observable Plot](https://github.com/observablehq/plot), and [Lodash](https://lodash.com/).
-The main focus is on providing code that is easy to use and understand.
+The focus is on providing code that is easy to use and understand.

-The library expects **tabular data** stored in CSV files or **arrays of objects** stored in JSON files.
+The library expects **tabular data** stored in CSV/TSV files or **arrays of objects** stored in JSON files.
 It works best when the data is tidy:

 1. Every key (or column) is a variable